That awesome hike you have planned in the mountains is sure to tire your dog out! But what if it rains? Or if you sprain

 *This post contains affiliate links.
-Thanks for your support! *
+Thank you! *

 When you live on a boat that is ten feet wide at the broadest part, you get good at tiring out a dog in a small space.
 After all, we’re not always walking 6-miles round trip to buy groceries or hanging out on a cool beach.
 But you don’t have to be a sailor to need the same skill.

 Whether your small space is a hotel room, adventure van, RV, or even a highway rest stop, it is possible to tire any dog out.
 Here’s what you need to know:

 The key to a happy and tired dog is being a creative owner!

 These are some of the best ways to work your dog’s body and brain indoors.

 Do you keep your dog’s same old toys hanging around all the time?
 Stop it.
 Your dog will express much more interest in playing with toys that are new to him.

 You don’t need to spend money on new toys all the time.
 Just hide the ones he hasn’t paid attention to for a while and then surprise him with them every so often.

 If he’s an enthusiastic toy lover (like our Honey), he’ll go a long way to tiring himself out just by jumping around with his long, lost toy.